-125 P.L.
-105-135, the Small Business Reauthorization Act of 1997, authorized the SBA to award grants to WBCs for up to five years-one base year and four option years.
-P.L.
-106-165, the Women's Business Centers Sustainability Act of 1999, provided WBCs that had completed the initial five-year grant an opportunity to apply for an additional five-year the option periods are exercised and makes that determination subject to the continuation of program authority, the availability of funds, and the recipient organization's compliance with federal law, SBA regulations, and the terms and conditions specified in a cooperative agreement.
+Since the program's inception, the SBA has awarded WBCs a grant of up to \$150,000 per year.
+WBC initial grants are currently awarded for up to five years, consisting of a base period of 12 months from the date of the award and four 12-month option periods.
+The SBA determines if the option periods are exercised and makes that determination subject to the continuation of program authority, the availability of funds, and the recipient organization's compliance with federal law, SBA regulations, and the terms and conditions specified in a cooperative agreement.
 WBCs that successfully complete the initial five-year grant period may apply for an unlimited number of three-year funding intervals.
-126
+117

 During their initial five-year grant period, WBCs are required to provide a nonfederal match of one nonfederal dollar for each two federal dollars in years one and two (1:2), and one nonfederal dollar for each federal dollar in years three, four, and five (1:1).
 After the initial five-year grant period, the matching requirement in subsequent three-year funding intervals is not more than 50% of federal funding (1:1).
 The nonfederal match may consist of cash, in-kind, and program income.
-128
+119